SAMjimishra/SAMjimishra/README.md

 - 📄 Know about my experiences [https://tinyurl.com/sam-cv1](https://tinyurl.com/sam-cv1)

-- ⚡ Passionate about **ethical hacking, digital defense, and building a career as a Security Analyst.
+- ⚡ Passionate about **ethical hacking, digital defense, and building a career as a Security Analyst**.

 ## 🌐 Socials: